Wesliey7/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execute permission
+script that adds executive permission to the owner